Timeline of Key Events in Early Haitian History

 *April 20th–the Ordre royal et militaire de Saint-Henry is created.

-*June 2nd–Christophe is coronated in the cathedral at Cap-Henry, where he becomes King Henry I.
+*June 2nd–Christophe and Marie-Louise Coidavid are coronated in the cathedral at Cap-Henry, where they become King Henry I and Queen Marie-Louise, respectively.

 *September 18th–General André Rigaud dies and the territories he rules eventually become subsumed into the region controlled by Pétion